Pretty-SFOS/opal/README.md

 That being said, some modules and snippets are already in a usable state.

-- the [gallery app](https://github.com/Pretty-SFOS/opal-gallery) can be built and used
+- the [gallery app](https://github.com/Pretty-SFOS/opal-gallery) is ready and stable
 - [Opal.About](https://github.com/Pretty-SFOS/opal-about) is usable and versatile
-  but some features are still planned which may change the interface.
-Refer to the [to-do list](TODO.md) for details.
-No vital features are missing.
+  but documentation is incomplete and partly outdated.
 - all snippets needed for including modules in an app are ready (cf. "Using Opal")
 - [render-icons.sh](snippets/opal-render-icons.md) is ready and stable